Mercury (automobile): 1960s

-For 1968, the Mercury model range underwent two revisions: the Ford Torino-based Montego replaced the Comet as the intermediate model range; and the Cyclone, introduced in 1964 as a performance-oriented submodel of the Comet, became a standalone model range slotted above the Cougar.
-In a bid to establish its credibility in the performance car market the aerodynamically-optimized Cyclone Spoiler II was homologated as the 1969 Mercury entry for NASCAR.
+For 1968, the Mercury model range underwent two revisions to its intermediate range.
+The Mercury Montego (based on the Ford Torino) was gradually phased in to replace the Comet (dropped after 1969); the performance-oriented Mercury Cyclone became a stand-alone model range, slotted above the Cougar.
+To further establish the brand in motorsport, the aerodynamically optimized Cyclone Spoiler II was homologated as the 1969 Mercury entry for NASCAR.